mnavasloro/Annotador/README.md

-# Añotador: Temporal Taggins service for Spanish and English
+# Añotador: Temporal Tagging service for Spanish and English

 ## Demo
 Please visit the demo (just for Spanish) in http://annotador.oeg-upm.net/.